Humidifier Benefits: Why You Need One in Your Bedroom

 Consider these three humidifiers:

-- Honeywell Germ-Free Humidifier.
-“It is relatively inexpensive, easy to clean, easy to refill, and nearly silent on the lowest setting," says Park.
-Because it's a cool most humidifier, it also doesn't use as much electricity, she notes.
+- Honeywell Germ-Free Humidifier: It's relatively inexpensive, easy to clean, easy to refill, and nearly silent on the lowest setting.
+Because it's a cool mist humidifier, it also doesn't use as much electricity.

-- Vicks Warm Mist Humidifier.
-If you must have warm mist, this top-rated Amazon pick is a warm mist humidifier that's also affordable, clocking in at just about $34.
+- Vicks Warm Mist Humidifier: If you must have warm mist, this top-rated pick is a warm mist humidifier that's also affordable, clocking in at just about $43.

-- Levoit Ultrasonic Humidifier.
-You'll pay a little more (about $85) but you'll get features such as a display that lists the actual humidity in the room ("The Environmental Protection Agency recommends a humidity levels of 45% to 50%," Park says), a remote control, and a super-quiet hum.
+- Levoit Ultrasonic Humidifier: You'll pay a little more (about $80), but you'll get features such as a display that lists the actual humidity in the room.

 Should I use filtered, distilled, or tap water in my humidifier?

 While any type of water is usually fine for most humidifiers, it's best to use distilled water.
 Tap water and filtered water contain minerals that can cause bacteria growth in the tank.
 The minerals can also cause a layer of white mineral dust to form around the area of the humidifier.
 If you use tap or filtered water, just be sure to clean your humidifier a couple of times a week.

 Will a humidifier kill my houseplants?

 No, actually the opposite.
 Many types of plants prefer more humid air and would benefit from a humidifier in the house.